jsmp/localdev.in/README.md

 ===========

 Any subdomain of **localdev.in** resolves to your localhost.
-Take advantage of this to host virtual-hosts on your machine for web development.
+Take advantage of this to host named virtual-hosts on your machine for web development.

-Currently supports ipv4 (127.0.0.1) and ipv6(::1).
+Supports ipv4 (127.0.0.1) and ipv6(::1).